Welcome to SALIS!

 and other drug (ATOD) information.

-The 2014 Conference will be hosted by the Center for Alcohol Studies at Rutgers University.
+The 2014 SALIS conference will be hosted by the Center of Alcohol Studies at Rutgers University in New Jersey.
 The Center of Alcohol Studies (CAS) is known nationally and internationally as a leader in alcohol research, education and training, and documentation and publication of alcohol literature.
-To be on a mailing list for information about the 2014 conference, write to SALIS Home.
+Sign up for the conference mailing list by emailing SALIS.

 SALIS Raises the Alarm as Libraries, Databases Continue to Close